Pushed fronts in a Fisher-KPP-Burgers system using geometric desingularization: Introduction

-A general framework for proving the existence of traveling waves (i.e. heteroclinic orbits) in singularly perturbed systems is as follows; see for example \cite{jones95}.
+A general framework for proving the existence of traveling waves (i.e. heteroclinic orbits) in systems such as (\ref{eq:scale1}) is as follows; see for example \cite{jones95}.
 One first sets the small parameter to zero and identifies a heteroclinic orbit in this singular limit.
-In the case of (\ref{eq:mainTW}) this heteroclinic involves the intersection of two one dimensional manifolds.
+In the case of (\ref{eq:mainTW}) this heteroclinic involves the intersection of two one-dimensional manifolds (namely a heteroclinic connecting the unstable manifold of $(1,\tilde{c}+\rho-\sqrt{\tilde{c}^2+\rho^2})$ and the strong-stable manifold of $(0,0)$).
 As such, the system is not structurally stable and the heteroclinic is not expected to persist when $\e\neq 0$.
 However, if the system has a parameter ($c$ in our case) then one can add the parameter as a variable to increase the dimension of the system and construct two dimensional center-stable and center-unstable manifolds.
 If these manifolds intersect transversely and depend smoothly on $\e$ then the transverse intersection will persist for $\e>0$ and the existence of a heteroclinic follows without having to delve into the particular manner in which $\e$ appears in the equations.

 The primary complication occurring in (\ref{eq:scale1}) is that the heteroclinic in the singular limit involves a connection to a non-hyperbolic fixed point.
 Thus, even the persistence of this fixed point when $\e\neq 0$ is not apparent and it is not possible to define stable or unstable manifolds of this fixed point without explicitly considering $\e$ dependent terms.
 To overcome this issue we will apply geometric desingularization techniques to blow-up the non-hyperbolic fixed point and regain hyperbolicity.
 We refer the reader to \cite{dumortier92,kuehn15} for a description of the method.
 Related to the problem of front propagation: blow-up has been used to compute correction to wavespeeds due to cutoff in reaction terms; see \cite{dumortier07}.
 We also point to other examples where re-scalings of the dependent variables lead to a lack of hyperbolicity -- see for example \cite{carter18,gucwa09,holzer17}.